GlobedGD/globed2/about.md

 # Globed

-Globed is an open-source, highly customizable multiplayer mod for Geometry Dash, supporting both classic and platformer mode.
+Globed is an open-source, highly customizable multiplayer mod for Geometry Dash.

 ## Usage

 In the main menu, an extra button is added to the bottom row.
 This button opens the Globed Menu, where you can join a server and start playing online with other people.

-If you have any issues, suggestions or just want to see the development of the mod, you can join the [discord server](https://discord.gg/d56q5Dkdm3)!
+If you have any issues, suggestions or just want to see the development of the mod, you can join our [discord server](https://discord.gg/d56q5Dkdm3)!

 ## Support